Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Introduction

-Although current methods mitigate the temporal distribution shift to some extent, the assumptions they require are too strict since each sequence instance or segment may not be stationary when the environment labels are unknown.
-Figure \ref{fig:motivation} illustrates toy examples where a nonstationary sine curve is influenced by the nonstationary latent variable (amplitude) and stationary latent variables (frequency and phase).
-As shown in Figure \ref{fig:motivation} (a), existing methods split the nonstationary time series into three equal-size subsequences, but the purple and green curves are still nonstationary, making it difficult to disentangle the stationary and nonstationary latent variables.
-Furthermore, according to Figure \ref{fig:motivation} (b), even when latent environments are estimated correctly, if the latent variables are entangled, that is, the estimated amplitude and phase are not identified to change simultaneously, the forecasting model can still achieve suboptimal results.
+Although these methods mitigate the temporal distribution shift to some extent, the assumptions they require are usually too strict since each time series instance or segment may not be stationary, especially when latent environment changes are unknown.
+Figure \ref{fig:motivation} illustrates an example where a nonstationary sine curve is influenced by the nonstationary latent variable (amplitude) and stationary latent variables (frequency and phase).
+Just like the example in Figure \ref{fig:motivation} (a), existing methods assume a uniform distribution shift and partition the nonstationary time series into three equal segments.
+However, the purple and green curves remain nonstationary, making disentangling stationary and nonstationary latent variables challenging.
+Besides correct latent environment estimations, proper disentanglement is crucial for adapting to distribution changes.
+Figure \ref{fig:motivation} (b) shows that if latent variables are entangled—such as mixing amplitude and phase—the model struggles to preserve the stationary dependencies and update the nonstationary ones.